The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 While the desire to attain wealth is understandable, making money at all costs immediately can be disheartening and unethical.
 For instance, many farmers and vendors in Vietnam have been accused of using hazardous chemicals, which can be cancerous and unsafe for users, to grow and treat their vegetables and fruits to maximize their profits.
 Many schools admit more students than they can accommodate, leading to poor learning conditions and inadequate attention to young learners.
 Moreover, many people fall victim to scammers and swindlers in the hope of making outsized returns in a fortnight.
 A recent example was the collapse of Bitconnect and iFan, Ponzi cryptocurrency trading schemes that disappeared abruptly, leaving thousands of people in debt.

 Vietnam’s public debt to GDP ratio has consistently grown over the past 10 years, amounting to 61.8% in 2017.
 In economic discipline, a high public debt relative to earnings can raise red flags.
-For example, high public debt can necessitate tax hikes, burdening companies and reducing the propensity to invest, divert capital and resources from more productive and beneficial economic activities, and slow economic growth.
+For example, high public debt can necessitate tax hikes, burdening companies and reducing the propensity to invest, diverting capital and resources from more productive and beneficial economic activities, and slowing economic growth.

 In addition, if a nation borrows too much debt from foreign countries, it becomes dependent on foreign economies.
 Thus, any changes in other countries’ policies or currencies can have a direct impact on the debtor nation.
 From 2001 to 2015, Vietnam’s foreign debts increased five times, borrowing mainly from the World Bank, Japan, and the Asia Development Bank.